 Use this checklist with Section 4.2 of the Lanark County Speed Management Policy when considering a request for speed management measures on a County Road.
-If the subject road is not under Lanark County jurisdiction, the County will refer the request to the responsible road authority.
+If the subject road is not under County jurisdiction, the request will be referred to the responsible road authority.

-•

-Road Name & Section Limits:
+Road Name & Section L mits:

-Date Inquiry Received :
+Date Inquiry Received:

-Date Review Complet ed:
+Date Review Completed l:

 Name of Reviewer:

-Road Environment: □ Urban □ Rural Current Speed Limit: km/ł
+Road Environment: 🗆 Urban 🗆 R Rural Current Speed Limit: km/h

-35th Percentile Speed :km/h 95th Percentile Speed: km/ł
+85th Percentile Speed: km/h 95th Percentile Speed: km/h

-Criteria Speed management m easures may be considered if: Satisfied?
+Criteria Speed management measures may be considered if: Satisfied?

-All Criteria Must be N ∕let:

-1. Previously A prior request for speed r management measures has not

 All Criteria Must be Met: 1.
-Previously Requested , , , , 2.
-Measures Removed Speed management measures (including traffic calming) have not been removed in the preceding five years.
-At Least One Criteria Must be Met: 3.
-Location of Special Consideration The subject road section is within 500 m of: a) A designated School Zone or Community Safety Zone OR b) Other location of special consideration (e.g., school, 4.
-85th Percentile Speed seniors' centre or residence, playground, hospital) The 85th percentile speed exceeds the current speed limit by 10 km/h or more.
+Not Previously Requested A prior request for speed management measures has not been denied in the preceding two years, unless new information is brough forward.
+2. Measures Removed Speed management measures (including traffic calming) have not been removed in the preceding three years.
+At Least One Criteria a Must be Met: 3.
+Location of Special Consideration The subject road section is within 500 m of: a) A designated School Zone or Community Safety Zone OR b) Other location of special consideration (e.g., school, seniors' centre or residence, playground, hospital) 4.
+85th Percentile Speed The 85th percentile speed exceeds the current speed limit: a) On County Roads within the Official Plan Settlement Areas or any Built-up Areas outside these designations OR b) By 10 km/h or more on all other County Roads.
 5. 95th Percentile Speed The 95th percentile speed exceeds the current speed limit by 20 km/h or more.